antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 Identifying groups: using signatures to classify other datasets
 ------------------------------------------------------------------

 So we now have a signature that distinguishes between the two types of cells.
-How does this signature behave in other datasets?
+We also know somHow does this signature behave in other datasets?
 Does the same set of genes tell us something about other sets of tumors or cell lines?

 *Dataset used:*
 * A combination of the 8 cell lines above, additional classical Neuroblastoma cell lines and cells from the neural crest lineage (Mixed Neuroblastoma (MES-ADRN-CREST) - Versteeg/Etchevers - 34 - MAS5.0 - u133p2)